-3. Data supplier: These companies have privileged access to certain information and generate value by selling it to outside parties.
+These companies have privileged access to certain information and generate value by selling it to outside parties.
 This model is widely used by smartphone applications that often generate revenues by tracking a customer’s movements and selling that information to advertising companies or city planners for example.
 Similarly, some retailers that capture data about shoppers’ purchasing behaviour also supply the data to consumer brands whose access to such transactional information is more limited.

-4. Data owner: These companies rely on their own data and use it to gain useful insights to improve their business.
+These companies rely on their own data and use it to gain useful insights to improve their business.
 The value of this model lies in gaining unique insights over their competitors.
 Some utility companies, for example, use predictive analytics to identify which components of their infrastructure should be serviced in a preventive manner.
-These companies send their maintenance teams before a pipe breaks-down or is damaged enough to require costly repairs.
+These companies send their maintenance teams before a pipe breaks-down or are damaged enough to require costly repairs.
 This way they avoid interruptions in service and optimise their maintenance efforts.

 How to tap the right opportunity?